-When you are curious you are keen to ask questions, to sit and listen and to use that person’s answers to ask further questions that go deeper.
+When you are curious, you are keen to ask questions.
+Asking good questions ensures you actively sit and listen to the other person.
+Being curious helps you use the answers to ask follow-up questions that go deeper.

 2. Keep quiet

-To be an effective listener you have to be genuinely interested in the other person and what they have to say.
+To be a good listener, be focused and attentive during the conversation.
+Good listeners are genuinely interested in the other person and what they have to say.

 5. Ask great questions

-Great questions often start with what or why or how.
+Great listening questions often start with what, why, when, and how.

 6. Use their language

 The correct language makes you a more active listener and ensures the speaker is being heard.
 When you respond and ask questions using the other person’s language, it shows you have been actively listening.